starklocs/conchayoro/README.md

 # conchayoro
-full stack app for tech learning
+Full stack app for tech learning.
+Welcome to our home page!!